krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 > [!NOTE]
 > The board uses CH340C as a UART-USB converter.
 It's may not be compatible with your operating system ot of the box.
 In *Ubuntu 22.04.3 LTS*, you'll need to configure it by uninstalling a package from your system (it disables braille display): `sudo apt remove brltty` [^1].
 MS Windows may require similar steps.

 The Cytron's board uses Atmega328P as it's main microcontroller in the TQFP package.
-Luckily, you don't need to follow PCB paths correspond to which PIN.
+Luckily, you don't need to follow PCB paths to determine which board pin correspond to which IC pin.
 The pinout diagram above does it perfectly!
 Still, if it happens one day you need create your own PCB, it's worth to know physical dimensions and properties of your microcontroller.
 You also want make yourself familiar with the original datasheet: [Atmega328P Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf).
 The datasheet provides all necessary information you need to start coding your IC (integrated circuit) and tech specs that you should follow

 ## PORTs, PINs and power output